Applications for Semester Two 2024 exchanges are currently open and will close on 1 December 2023.

 Can I change my overseas courses?

-If you wish to change your course enrolments at the host university, please obtain prior approval by contacting your department's study abroad advisor with a copy to the Engineering Student Centre at firstname.lastname@example.org.
+If you wish to change your course enrolments at the host university, please obtain prior approval by contacting your department's study abroad advisor with a copy to the Student Hubs at firstname.lastname@example.org.

 Need more information?